 - References and Further Reading

-Broadly conceived, personalism in India originates within the main goal of Hindu philosophical inquiry, which is the freedom from misery.
+Broadly conceived, Personalism in India originates within the main goal of Hindu philosophical inquiry, which is the freedom from misery.
 Each system of Hindu philosophy seeks to help persons to that end by giving them insight into the nature of ultimate reality and their place in it.
-These systems advocate self-knowledge, atamvidya, without which the desired freedom is impossible.
-The nature and destiny of individual persons is the common theme of the six orthodox Hindu philosophical systems: Nyaya, Vaisesida, Sankhya, Yoga, Purva-mimamsa, and Vedanta.
+These systems advocate self-knowledge, atmavidya, without which the desired freedom is impossible.
+The nature and destiny of individual persons is the common theme of the six orthodox Hindu philosophical systems: Nyaya, Vaisesika, Sankhya, Yoga, Purva-mimamsa, and Vedanta.
 The Vaisesika school is frequently lumped together with the Nyaya (“Logic”) school, and Yoga is classically grouped with Sankhya.
 Each system promises self-knowledge, atmavidya that bonds the systems into a single philosophical tradition.

 Seeking freedom from misery through self-knowledge, Hindu personalist schools of thought center on four questions.
 What is the self?
 How is it related to the material world?
 What is the relation of the self to ultimate reality?
 And, what is the path from pain and misery to liberation?